ferdithedev/MCPlayerAPI/README.md

 ### Player Informations

-Create an MinecraftPlayer object, using the name or UUID:
+Create a MinecraftPlayer object, using the name or UUID:

 #### By Name